ShaunFerris/Coding-Note-Taking/Project Notes - Homehub - 20.07.2023 - tsconfig Issue.md

 And suddenly everything made sense.
 Adding a tsconfig, building so that next populated it for me, and then adding the above to the compiler options fixed the issue.

 It appears that when you start a project with ts, this option is added to the tsconfig, but not if you convert to ts midway through a project initialized as a js one.

+I ended up submitting a pull request to add a sentence to the docs, in the section that talks about using typescript in an existing next project, instructing users to copy over the paths compiler option.
+Hopefully it gets accepted as that would have saved me three hours or so.